Enrollment policies at Earlham

-- An AP score of 5 on the following exams earns the student 6 Earlham elective credits: English, Biology, Chemistry, Computer Science, any Foreign Language, History, Music, Physics B in year-long courses.
+- An AP score of 5 on the following exams earns the student 6 Earlham elective credits: Art History, English, Biology, Chemistry, Computer Science, any Foreign Language, History, Music, Physics B in year-long courses.

 - A score of 4 on the exams listed above earns the student 3 elective credits.